kevin-allen/unetTracker/documentation/install.md

 # Windows installation

-### Install Anaconda
+## Install Anaconda

 1. Download the Anaconda installation file from https://docs.anaconda.com/free/anaconda/install/windows/
 2. Double-click on the downloaded file to install Anaconda.
 Use the default settings and note the installation directory

-### Create a conda environment in which you will use unetTracker
+## Create a conda environment in which you will use unetTracker

 1. Open Anaconda.Navigator
-2. Click on Environments
+2. Click on `Environments`
-3. Click create
+3. Click `create`
 4. Enter the name "torch" to create an environment named torch.
 Select python 3.11.5

-### Install torch
+## Install torch

-1. Open Anaconda powershell prompt
+1. Open the Anaconda PowerShell prompt
 2. `conda activate torch`
 3. `conda install pytorch torchvision torchaudio cpuonly -c pytorch`

-### Test torch installation
+## Test torch installation
-1. Open Anaconda powershell prompt
+1. Open the Anaconda PowerShell prompt
 2. `conda activate torch`
 3. `python`
-4. In the python interpreter, run `import torch`
+4. In the Python interpreter, run `import torch`

-### Install jupyter lab in your torch environment
+## Install jupyter lab in your torch environment
-1. Open Anaconda powershell prompt
+1. Open the Anaconda PowerShell prompt
 2. `conda activate torch`
 3. `conda install -c conda-forge jupyterlab`
-4. Close and restart Anaconda powershell prompt and activate the torch environment
+4. Close and restart the Anaconda PowerShell prompt and activate the torch environment
 5. `jupyter lab`
 6.

-### Install git for windows
+## Install git for Windows

 1. Download the installer
 2. Double-click on the installer
 3. Choose the default installation.

-### Get unetTracker repository
+## Get unetTracker repository

 1. Open a git terminal
 2. Create a repo directory